The Administrative Core is responsible for the overall business administration and daily management of the NORC.

 The Administrative Core sets the overall direction of the NORC and ensures optimal utilization of all Center resources.
 The Core provides scientific leadership, research oversight, budgetary management, and administrative support for the research center.

-The Diet and Physical Activity Core offers methodological resources and expertise to promote the science of diet and physical activity in the human population.
+The Human Assessment and Intervention: Diet and Physical Activity Sub-Core offers methodological resources and expertise to promote the science of diet and physical activity in the human population.

-The Metabolic Molecular Phenotyping Core provides cutting edge biochemistry methods and molecular biology techniques for nutrition research.
+The Metabolomics and Metabolic Molecular Phenotyping Core provides cutting edge metabolomics, biochemistry methods and molecular biology techniques for nutrition research.

-CHAI Core is a one-stop for investigators looking to add value to their research studies in the areas of technology, user inquiry, and graphic design.
+Human Assessment and Intervention: CHAI Sub-Core is a one-stop for investigators looking to add value to their research studies in the areas of technology, user inquiry, and graphic design.

-CHAI (Communication for Health Applications and Interventions) Core uses state-of-the-art technologies to facilitate the translation of traditional evidence-based interventions into effective web- and mobile-based interventions in nutrition and obesity.
+The CHAI (Connected Health Applications and Interventions) Sub-Core uses state-of-the-art technologies to facilitate the translation of traditional evidence-based interventions into effective web- and mobile-based interventions in nutrition and obesity.
 [Learn more about services]

 The Animal Metabolism Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.